VideoCanvas: Unified Video Completion from Arbitrary Spatiotemporal Patches via In-Context Conditioning: Introduction

 Video generation has made significant strides with the advent of Diffusion Transformers (DiTs)~\citep{dit, chen2023videocrafter1, wan2025, yang2024cogvideox}, marking a turning point in the field's ability to synthesize high-quality videos.
 However, generating videos that truly align with user intent remains a significant challenge.
 Existing controllable approaches are typically constrained by rigid, task-specific formats—for example, conditioning only on a first frame~\citep{guo2023animatediff, kong2024hunyuanvideo}, using an initial clip with limited temporal horizon~\citep{bar2025navigation, yang2025resim}, or performing structural inpainting and outpainting~\citep{zhou2023propainter, wang2024your, yang2025gencompositor}.
 These methods treat spatio-temporal control as a set of isolated problems, lacking a unified approach.
 We propose a unified approach to bridge these fragmented tasks: \textit{treating video synthesis as painting on a spatio-temporal canvas}.
 In this framework, users can place arbitrary content patches at any location and timestamp, and the model will synthesize a complete, temporally consistent video around them, as illustrated in Fig.~\ref{fig: teaser}.
 This fine-grained control enables a wide range of applications, from creative content generation to practical use cases, such as reconstructing videos from partially transmitted or corrupted data packets~\citep{li2023reparo, du2020server}, or generating videos with specific spatial and temporal conditions for diverse domains.

-Realizing this vision presents fundamental challenges across both spatial and temporal dimensions, inherent to modern latent video models.
-Temporally, causal video VAEs compress multiple pixel frames into a single latent slot, creating indexing ambiguity and making frame-accurate control a core obstacle, as illustrated in Fig.~\ref{fig:intro_figure}(a).
+Realizing this vision presents fundamental challenges across both spatial and temporal dimensions.
+Temporally, causal video VAEs compress multiple pixel frames into a single latent slot, creating indexing ambiguity—precisely the source of the difficulty in achieving frame-accurate control—as illustrated in Fig.~\ref{fig:intro_figure}(a).
 Spatially, conditions may take arbitrary forms—from full frames to small, irregular patches—requiring a mechanism that can seamlessly unify inpainting and outpainting within one formulation.
 The core difficulty lies in designing a conditioning paradigm that can resolve both temporal ambiguity and spatial irregularity simultaneously.

 Viewed through this lens, the limitations of existing paradigms become clear.
 Latent Replacement~\citep{hacohen2024ltx, kong2024hunyuanvideo} was designed mainly for first-frame I2V but fails to generalize, as it overwrites entire latent slots and disrupts temporal consistency once applied to arbitrary timestamps.
 Channel Concatenation and Adapter-style injection methods~\citep{yang2024cogvideox, wan2025, mou2024t2i, zhang2023adding} fuse conditional features either by concatenating at the input or injecting via lightweight encoders.
 Despite architectural differences, these approaches remain coarse-grained: pixel-frame-aware control ultimately requires feeding zero-padded frames to the VAE, but pretrained VAEs are not robust to such inputs.
 Making them work would require expensive VAE fine-tuning and re-training of the DiT backbone.
 More recent In-Context Conditioning (ICC) methods~\citep{tan2024ominicontrol, ju2025fulldit, he2025fulldit2, ye2025unic,guo2025long} inherit the same difficulty when naively combined with zero-padding: they still demand VAE/DiT re-training to handle the distribution shift, and further double the sequence length by encoding padded frames, resulting in severe inefficiency during both training and inference.